-Virtual private networks (VPNs) used to be a niche program used mainly for business security.
-With the recent revelations about internet security coming forward into the mainstream and tales of the government monitoring your traffic, and your ISP selling your browsing data to the highest bidder, VPNs are becoming the standard for the everyday internet user.
+Virtual private networks (VPNs) used to be a niche tool used mainly for business security.
+But with online privacy and security now priorities for everyone - plus tales of the government monitoring your traffic, and your ISP selling your browsing data to the highest bidder - VPNs are becoming essential for the everyday internet user.

-Security and privacy is the name of the game when it comes to VPNs.
-The software allows you to encrypt your data through a private ‘tunnel’ when using the internet, so your movements can’t be monitored by prying eyes.
+Security is the name of the game when it comes to VPNs.
+They encrypt your data through a private ‘tunnel’ when using the internet, so your activity can’t be monitored by prying eyes.

 What is OpenVPN?

-OpenVPN is a protocol which is over 15 years old, and has been in continuous development since it’s release back on 2001.
-It is used by several different VPN programs to keep your traffic safe and secure.
+OpenVPN is a protocol which is over 15 years old, and has been in continuous development since its release back on 2001.
+It is used by most VPN services these days.

-- OpenVPN, as the name suggests, is open source.
+- It is open source.
 This means that its code is open to the public, so it has been inspected, vetted and tested by many different people and organisations.

-- It features military grade encryption, also known as 256 bit encryption, and can use multiple different encryption techniques and algorithms.
+- It features military-grade, 256-bit encryption and can use multiple different encryption techniques and algorithms.

 - It’s extremely secure, and very flexible.

-- It can be used on almost any platform, including Windows, Linux and macOS and even mobile platforms of Android and iOS.
+- It can be used on almost any platform, including Windows, Linux and macOS as well as Android and iOS.